Bundles: a project in one file

 A Document is a filesystem

-A Prism Document is a hierarchy of path-addressed prims — which is exactly what a directory tree is.
-So a folder of files is a Document, with one small convention on top:
+A Prism Document is a hierarchy of path-addressed Elements, which is exactly what a directory tree is, so a folder of files is a Document, with one small convention on top:

 - a

-folderprim is a directory; - a file is a typed content prim whose
+folderelement is a directory; - a file is a typed content element whose

 nameproperty is the filename, and whose type is how it is stored.

-A document or svg file keeps a structural child subtree — the decoded content, live and diffable and linkable, not an opaque blob.
+A document or svg file keeps a structural child subtree: the decoded content, live and diffable and linkable.
 Any other file is a blob: its raw bytes in a data array, byte-exact for a PNG or a stylesheet.

 Filenames are data, not path segments.
-A path segment is restricted to letters, digits and underscore, and dotted names do not survive the binary crate — so each prim carries a safe segment plus its real name, the same way a scene format keeps asset names as strings rather than node identifiers.
+A path segment is restricted to letters, digits and underscore, and dotted names do not survive the binary crate, so each element carries a safe segment plus its real name, the same way a scene format keeps asset names as strings rather than node identifiers.

 Render-as

 A file's type is the storage truth; the name's extension is the materialisation target.
-One document materialises as HTML when it is named page.html, or as Markdown when it is named page.md — the same content, two outputs, chosen by the name.
-Storage and presentation are cleanly separated, and a single source can become several artifacts.
+One document materialises as HTML when it is named page.html, or as Markdown when it is named page.md: the same content, two outputs, chosen by the name.
+Storage and presentation stay cleanly separated, and a single source can become several artifacts.

 A whole project in one file